mihirmirajkar/BuildSlackers/FIXDESIGN.md

 - The bot will only fix dependency incompatibility upgrade issues in Java code.
 If a project has non-Java files that need upgrading, BuildSlackers will not handle that.
 - Requires Maven to be installed on the machine the bot is running on.
 - Due to time constraints, we will only be looking at checking if an update will break the code on a per dependency basis.
 That is, if there are 2 dependencies, A and B, both at v1.0 and both with an available update to v2.0, we will only check that Av2.0 works with Bv1.0, and that Bv2.0 works with Av1.0, not that the upgraded versions can work together.
 That is, we will make no guarantee that version 2.0 of A will work correctly with version 2.0 of B.
+- When a user asks the bot to update a dependency, it will update to the latest 'safe' version, where 'safe' means that the project can be built, and it passes the unit tests.
+If a dependency has 2 'safe' versions, v2.0 and v3.0 that are updates to the current version in the project, a user will not have the option of which version to update to.
+The bot will always update to v3.0

 ##### Additional Patterns